Russia says US troop buildup is 'a threat'

 "One thousand or ten thousand -- we're talking about the increase of military presence.
 There's nothing to add."

-Earlier this week 4,000 US soldiers arrived in Germany as part of permanent troop rotations to Europe that the Pentagon said are meant to send a clear message to Russia.
+Earlier this week 4,000 US soldiers arrived in Germany as part of troop rotations to Europe that the Pentagon said are meant to send a clear message to Russia.

 "Russia, as you know with their incursion into Ukraine, that's something that has a lot of our allies and partners concerned," Pentagon spokesman Capt.
 Jeff Davis told reporters on Monday.